-NICO as a brand has a very wholesome, staple feel to it.
-It’s a little more conservative in the design department, but that’s more than all right when you’re shopping for undergarments.
-Its underwear, socks and bras are made from recycled cotton and nylon, as well as Lenzing Model – a super high-quality, botanic fibre made from beechwood trees.
+Brisbane’s NICO Underwear is the longest standing maker of undergarments to certified by Ethical Clothing Australia.
+The brand’s underwear, socks and bras are made from recycled cotton and nylon, as well as Lenzing Model – a super high-quality, botanic fibre made from beechwood trees.
 The result is an incredibly soft and comfortable product that’s good for the environment too.
-NICO is super transparent and has extensive information about its manufacturing process and where its products are made on its website.
-Some of the garments are made in Australia.
+NICO is super transparent and has extensive information about its manufacturing process and where its products are made on its website (some of which are made in Australia).

 This Sydney brand has entered the market with a range of basics including briefs and bralettes in stripes and plain black.
 The underwear is made from sustainably sourced organic and Fairtrade cotton, and is ethically made in India where its workers are paid a living wage with health care benefits, a retirement fund, holiday leave and a housing program – exactly the sort of things you’d want in a full time job.